 Safety laws and vehicle safety features can reduce the chances of injury or death in a car accident.
 One simple and safe choice every passenger can make is properly wearing a seat belt.

 Over the decades, drivers and passengers have begun to use restraints more consistently.
-In 2021, the national seat belt use rate was 90.4 percent.
-Seatbelts are important components of vehicle safety.
-In 2020, 23,824 vehicle occupants were killed, 51 percent of which were not wearing their seatbelts.
+In 2023, the national seat belt use rate was 91.9 percent.
+Seat belts are important components of vehicle safety.
+In 2022, 49.8 percent of passengers that died from car crashes were not wearing a seat belt.
 It is estimated that around 375,000 lives have been saved by wearing seat belts.

 Although airbags were not standard for many vehicles until 1999, all cars are required to have them installed in the front of the vehicle, and some even have them on the sides.
 Airbags can curb the impact of a car crash by providing a cushion between the passenger and the vehicle itself.
 Airbags saved 50,457 lives from 1975 to 2017, according to the latest NHTSA data available.

 Over the years, laws have changed from state to state regarding motorcyclists wearing helmets.
-Even if it is not mandated by law, wearing a helmet when on the road is a widely-recommended safety measure.
-Since the 70s, 45,746 lives have been saved by proper helmet usage.
+Even if it is not mandated by law, wearing a helmet when on the road is a widely recommended safety measure.
+Since the 70s, proper helmet usage has saved 45,746 lives.
 While these safety measures may seem small, it is proven that they are impactful on the number of lives saved.

 Technological safety devices are also increasing in popularity.
 For instance, OnStar is a device that allows individuals to call advisors in the wake of an auto accident.
 The service also provides roadside assistance and an app where you can call for help.
 Many car insurance companies offer telematics discounts.
 These programs track driver behavior in real time and reward safe habits with potential insurance savings.
 These programs help drivers save money and incentivize safe habits behind the wheel.